wleuschner/divergent/README.md

-Source code of a 1k Windows OpenGL Intro
+Source code of a 1k Windows OpenGL Intro.
+Used Tools:
+ - Crinkler by Loonies/TBC
+ - ShaderMinifier by CTRL-ALT-Test